Travel Guide to Peru’s North Coast - Big Surf, Sandy Beaches, and Empty Ruins

 A sea turtle at El Ñuro.
 Photo: Qwertymith, CC BY-SA 4.0, via Wikimedia Commons

-13. Take a Fishing trip at Cabo Blanco
+13. Take a fishing trip at Cabo Blanco

 Cabo Blanco is one of the most famous fishing destinations in the Americas: whopping black marlin and tuna can be caught here, and there are annual fishing competitions, breathing life into this otherwise quiet coastal town.
 You can arrange fishing boat hire and trips through hotels like Hotel El Marlin.